-If you would like to get involved with a Time to Change Hub, look at our map to find your nearest hub.
+If you would like to get involved with a Time to Change Hub, click here to find your nearest hub.

 Champion Adam on his experience of getting involved with his local hub

 “Why did you get involved?” people often ask, and my answer is always the same - to share my experiences, make a difference (no matter how big or small) and encourage others to speak out themselves.
 It began when I signed up in April this year and I am pleased to say the last six months have included some of the best experiences of my life!

 Through following someone in the mental health community online, I came across a tweet regarding Time to Change.
 Something about it intrigued me, so I decided to check out the website.
 Within minutes of looking, the countless opportunities and stories I encountered made me incredibly inspired and motivated to get involved.

 Mental illness is something I have personal experience of and so I believed it would be a perfect way to make a change for the better and channel my negative emotions into something more positive and worthwhile.
 Once signed up, I decided to email and meet my local coordinator in the Blackpool Hub and find out more about how exactly I could be involved.